 This type of exposure is the most common in the treatment of cancer of the throat. ionizing radiation source is outside the human body and is focused on the tumor.

-Before therapy in Assuta hospital count field irradiation of laryngeal cancer and the dose.
-The procedure itself is similar to the X-ray, but with a stronger light.
-It is painless and lasts a few minutes, even though the preparation process typically takes longer.
+The clinic Assuta therapy for Before Calculated field Irradiation of of laryngeal cancer and the dose.
+The procedure itself is similar to the X -ray, but with a stronger light.
+It is painless and lasts a few minutes , even though the preparation process typically takes longer.

 Smoking during radiation therapy throat cancer worsens the results, so you need to start treatment to give it up completely.
 This habit increases the risk of recurrence after treatment, as well as the likelihood of developing another type of cancer, so the failure - it is the best strategy in order to survive.